 Perhaps one of the biggest changes that Ohio made to per pupil funding is the definition of enrollment.
-Starting in FY2022, Ohio will use "district educated" enrollment which is comprised of resident students attending and open enrollment "in" students.
+Starting in FY2022, Ohio will educated" "district enrollment which is of comprised resident students attending and open enrollment "in" students.
 In prior funding formulas the district total/ formula ADM was used to calculated state funding.